davidstone/bounded-integer/readme.md

 ## Prerequisites

-* Compile with the clang-concepts branch
+* Compile with clang master
 * cmake (3.14+) is used to build tests, but it is not needed to use the library (this library is header-only).

 ## Building and running tests (Linux)